Frank Fielding

 He began his career at Blackburn Rovers in the Premier League.
 He spent time on loan at Wycombe Wanderers, Northampton Town, Rochdale, Leeds United, and Derby County, before making a permanent move to Derby County.
 In 2013, he signed for Bristol City, spending six years with the club until 2019.
+Since then he has been back-up goalkeeper at Millwall and Stoke City.

 Fielding has played internationally for England twice at under-19 and twelve times at under-21 level.

 Club career

 Blackburn Rovers

 Born in Blackburn, Lancashire, Fielding is a product of Blackburn Rovers Academy.
 He joined League Two side Wycombe Wanderers on 28 September 2007 on a three-month loan deal alongside Bolton Wanderers' Polish goalkeeper Przemysław Kazimierczak.
 The deal was made due to Wycombe having injury problems with both first team goalkeepers Scott Shearer and Jamie Young.
 Fielding made his debut a day after signing on loan, keeping a clean sheet in a 1–0 win at Bradford City.
 His loan was extended until the end of the season on 10 January 2008 and he managed to keep his place after the return to fitness of Young.
 He then joined Northampton Town on loan for three months on 9 September where he made 12 appearances before returning to Blackburn.
 Fielding moved out on loan again, this time to Rochdale on 6 January 2009, where he starred before eventually featuring in an unsuccessful playoff attempt, losing to Gillingham in the semi-finals.
 On 2 February, Fielding extended his stay with Rochdale until the end of the 2008–09 season.

 On 29 September 2009, Fielding joined Leeds United on a one-month emergency loan to cover for the injured Shane Higgs.
 He was named as an unused substitute in Leeds' game against Carlisle.
-He was unavailable for Leeds' Football League Trophy game against Darlington as he was called up to England under-21 team.
-Fielding played his first game for the reserve team against Hartlepool United on 13 October.
 After being unable to displace Casper Ankergren, On 26 October, Leeds announced they would not be renewing his loan and he returned to Blackburn.
-On 1 February 2010, Fielding returned to Rochdale on loan until the end of the 2009–10 season and made his debut in the 1–0 defeat at Bury, eventually helping Rochdale to a third-place finish and promotion to Football League One.
+On 1 February 2010, Fielding returned to Rochdale on loan until the end of the 2009–10 season and made his debut in the 1–0 defeat at Bury, eventually helping Rochdale to a third-place finish and promotion to League One.